-OUR COMMUNITY FOREST: LANDMARK TREES BIKE TOUR New Tour
+OUR COMMUNITY FOREST: LANDMARK TREES BIKE TOUR

 Some of these prominent tree species, including valley oaks, cork oak, American elm, paradox walnut and Canary Island palms, have been designated city landmarks.
-Discover these amazing trees and others by strapping on your helmet and following Woodland Tree Foundation board member Rolf Frankenbach on a leisurely ride around the core area as he discusses current efforts to preserve and expand the community forest.
-Learn where Woodland’s largest and oldest trees are found, how the age of large oaks are determined, where world-renowned horticulturalist Luther Burbank’s walnut tree is planted, the whereabouts of a “fossil” tree on a school campus, and efforts to reintroduce oaks to Woodland.
+Discover these fascinating trees and others by strapping on your helmet and following Rolf Frankenbach on a leisurely ride around the core area as he discusses current efforts to preserve and expand the community forest to combat global warming.
+Learn where Woodland’s largest and oldest trees are found, how the age of large oaks are determined, where world-renowned horticulturalist Luther Burbank’s walnut tree is planted, and efforts to reintroduce oaks to Woodland.
 Look for acorns to collect, germinate and plant to contribute to the growth of Woodland’s community forest as we work together to cool our planet.

-10:30 AM Tour will begin at City Park, corner of Oak/Walnut streets
+10 AM Tour will begin at City Park, corner of Oak/Walnut streets

 Docent: Rolf Frankenbach, Woodland Tree Foundation